 Responding to a developing need for a safe and warm place for youth to gather, The Hofn was built in 2000 and later refurbished in 2014 by the Westray Development Trust.
-The Höfn is an unstaffed drop-in centre, where youth are responsible for cleaning up after themselves and generally making good choices whilst they are at the drop-in.
+The Höfn is a drop-in youth centre, where youth are responsible for cleaning up after themselves and generally making good choices whilst they are at the drop-in.
 To support youth making these choices, the following Rules and Guidelines have been created by themselves.
 The centre has allocated sessions for its members, which were previously discussed and agreed with parents and children.

 |Monday||Private Bookings||Private Bookings|